xiejw/tmp/metal_mps/readme.md

 - MPS is a  high level framework.
 It is not easy to undersand nor customize.
 - This means libtorch is not a good fit.

-**TODO**: the metal shader version got started.
-It is developed under the `metal` folder and not yet done.
-The vec add is done.

 ### Benchmark PyTorch on macOS

 This test is checking the performance with pytorch (arm64 + mps)